 - It won’t be interesting.

-- I don’t know how to get started.
+- I don’t know how to start writing a book.

-- I won’t be able to publish it.
+- I won’t be able to get my book published..

 And the number one reason: I don’t have time.

 Yes, you do.
 You’ve got the time.
 As your book coach, I can help you find it.
 And then I can help you write and publish that book in you.
 That’s what I do.

 “If any of you are writing a book, go out and get yourself a Ken right away!
 He held my hand through the doubts and fears, pulled me out of the stuck places, and turned me into a writing ninja!”

 — Kristi Lynn Davis, author of Long Legs and Tall Tales: A Showgirl’s Wacky, Sexy Journey to the Playboy Mansion and the Radio City Rockettes (pictured on left with Ken).